xiaolong-snnu/PENN/README.md

 1. test

-Run the test.py to generate a few sample trajectories of the Ornstein-Uhlenbeck process with uniformly sampled parameters and see the estimation results.
+Run the test.py to generate a few sample trajectories of the Ornstein-Uhlenbeck process with uniformly sampled parameters and see the estimation results on a pre-trained model named model_00988.ckpt.

 2. training